 Image from NASA’s Flickr account.
 See more here.

 Members & guests – free; complimentary parking provided by our sponsor, Belmont Village Senior Living Lincoln Park.
-Optional self-hosted lunch to follow at a location to be determined.
-Please scroll down to RSVP.

 Although this program is presented by the Village Men’s Group, people of all genders are welcome to attend!

 The James Webb Space Telescope (JWST) is a $10 billion quest for knowledge.
 Presenter Chris Murray will discuss why JWST is the 8th Wonder of the World and promises to revolutionize the study of the early universe and the universe as we see it today.
 In less than one year of operation, the scientific insights have vastly exceeded expectations.
 The fact that the telescope was actually built, launched, and now serves science is nothing less than a miracle.

 The presentation will do more than show “pretty pictures.”
 Mr. Murray will show why JWST is so important scientifically and why literally every astrophysicist in the world is now hoping to use JWST data to further their specific research goals.
 Avoiding unnecessary scientific jargon, Mr. Murry will challenge the audience to grasp some elements of cosmic evolution and how JWST will help to shed light on so many unsolved mysteries that still abound in our universe.